ggonnella/gfapy/manual/tags.md

 line.set_datatype("xx", "Z")
 ```

-If a new custom tag is specified, gfapy selects the correct datatype for it: i/f
+If a new custom tag is specified, Gfapy selects the correct datatype for it: i/f
 for numeric values, J/B for arrays, J for hashes and Z for strings and strings.
 If the user wants to specify a different datatype, he may do so by setting it
 with ```set_datatype()``` (this can be done also before assigning a value, which